Censys-Research/censeye/README.md

 The idea is to determine the number of hosts where that value is found anywhere in the data, not just within the specific field itself.

-### Developing New Gadgets

-There are several good examples in `./censeye/gadgets` that can be used as a template for developing new gadgets.
-The `open-directory` gadget is a good example of a query generator, and the `virustotal` gadget is a good example of a host labeler.

 ## Workspaces